silnrsi/langtags/doc/langtags.md

 ## langtags.json

 This file brings together information regarding a tag equivalence set.
+An equivalence set aims to show equivalence at the orthography level.
+Locale differences are only listed as possible regions within a given set.

-It includes information from the following sources:
+Langtags.json includes information from the following sources:

 - ISO 639 parts 1 and 3 - language codes
 - ISO 15924 - script codes